heyday/silverstripe-xhprof/README.md

 #Heyday xhprof

-This module provides a silverstripe-centric wrapper for the the pecl package [xhprof](http://pecl.php.net/package/xhprof) and the [xhprof gui](https://github.com/facebook/xhprof).
+This module provides a SilverStripe-centric wrapper for the pecl package [xhprof](http://pecl.php.net/package/xhprof) and the [xhprof gui](https://github.com/facebook/xhprof).

 ##Requirements

-You will require [xhprof](http://pecl.php.net/package/xhprof) to use heyday-xhprof
+You will require [xhprof](http://pecl.php.net/package/xhprof) installed in php to use `heyday-xhprof`.

 ##Installation

-To install just drop the heyday-xhprof directory into your SilverStripe root and run /dev/build?flush=1
+To install drop the `heyday-xhprof` directory into your SilverStripe root and run `/dev/build?flush=1`.

 ##How to use

-You can use HeydayXhprof in two ways.
+You can use `heyday-xhprof` in two ways.
 As a global profiler or as a profiler of specific segments of code.
+Please note, you can't do both global profiling and local profiling in the same request.

 ###Global Profiling